WayofTime/BloodMagic/README.md

     }

 `<BLOODMAGIC-VERSION>` can be found on CurseForge (or via the Maven itself), check the file name of the version you want.

-##Contributing

-With the 1.8 rewrite comes a need to keep the code *clean*.
-Pull Requests will be looked over a bit stricter from now on.

-When you wish to contribute, please keep these points in mind:

-###Do:
-* Only make 1 commit for each major change.
-    * This helps avoid "polluting" the Git history.
-* Squash extra commits.
-    * See above.
-* Describe each and every change you make in your Pull Request.
-    * This lets everybody know exactly what is going on for easy discussion.
-* Make short yet descriptive commit titles.
-    * Feel free to give a very basic overview of the commit in the message, then use the description to go into detail.
-* Keep your formatting the same as the project.
-    * This will be expanded upon at a later date.

-###Do not:
-* Make unnecessary changes to files.
-    * If you don't need to touch it, don't touch it.
-    * This includes: *renaming args*, *renaming files*, *editing formatting*, etc.
-* Use obfuscated names for parameters.
-    * This makes the code look messier and less "professional".

 ##Custom Builds